Got a minute to help? take our quick website survey >

 Visit our full listing of Legal TermsReasonable adjustments

-- employers
+- Employers

-- organisations and people providing services and public functions
+- Organisations and people providing services and public functions

-- education providers like universities and colleges
+- Education providers like universities and colleges

-- managers of properties like landlords
+- Managers of properties like landlords

-- clubs and associations
+- Clubs and associations

 Examples of reasonable adjustments include:

-- making changes to the way things are organised or done
+- Making changes to the way things are organised or done

-- making changes to the built environment, or physical features like steps or doorways around you
+- Making changes to the built environment, or physical features like steps or doorways around you

-- providing aids and services for you.
+- Providing aids and services for you

 Disability

-'Disability' has a special legal meaning under the Equality Act, which is broader than the usual way you might understand the word.
-The Equality Act says that you have a disability if you have an impairment that is either physical or mental and the impairment has a substantial, adverse and long term effect on your normal daily activities.
+The Equality Act says that you have a disability if you have an impairment that's either physical or mental.
+And the impairment has a substantial, adverse and long term effect on your normal daily activities.

 Visit our full listing of Legal TermsDiscrimination

-There are many situations in which you may feel treated unfairly because of your disability, but the law only covers these types of discrimination:
+There are many situations in which you may feel treated unfairly because of your disability.
+But the law only covers these types of discrimination:

-- direct discrimination
+- Direct discrimination

-- discrimination arising from disability
+- Discrimination arising from disability

-- indirect discrimination
+- Indirect discrimination

-- harassment
+- Harassment

-- victimisation
+- Victimisation

-- not complying with the duty to make reasonable adjustments.
+- Not complying with the duty to make reasonable adjustments

 Visit our full listing of Legal TermsThis information was published in November 2022.
-We will revise it in 2025.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.